 Effect of common diseases on your health policy

 Did you know that a pre-existing illness can change the cost and availability of your health plan?
-You therefore need to be careful when choosing a health plan.
+You, therefore, need to be careful when choosing a health plan.
 Let us take a look at some of the common illnesses and how they can affect your health insurance plan.

-- Hypertension – Hypertension is considered to be a ‘pre-existing’ medical condition by many insurers.
+Hypertension is considered to be a ‘pre-existing’ medical condition by many insurers.
 So if you have hypertension you will have to pay a higher premium for your plan.
 If you have a family history of hypertension, you may have to undergo stringent medical tests before you get the plan.

-- Diabetes – Diabetes is also considered to be a ‘pre-existing’ medical condition.
+Diabetes is also considered to be a ‘pre-existing’ medical condition.
 So in this case too, your premiums will be higher.
 There are many health plans that provide special cover for diabetes care.
 So if you have this illness, you could consider a specific insurance policy to make the most of your coverage.

-- Heart ailments – Stress and unhealthy lifestyles are making a lot of people these days susceptible to heart ailments.
+Stress and unhealthy lifestyles are making a lot of people these days susceptible to heart ailments.
 This is another common disease that affects your health insurance policy.
 Heart ailments are covered under most health plans but here too the expenses are very high and you end up paying a percentage from your pocket.
 So not only does the illness eat into your health plan, it leaves you poorer as well!

 Thankfully though, there are many health insurance plans available in India these days.
-The different plans are customised as per the needs of different people.
+The different plans are customized as per the needs of different people.
 Additionally, you can also purchase riders to make your plan all the more flexible.
 So make sure you get a plan keeping your health in mind.
 Assess your own existing medical conditions and also think about the family medical history.
 This will help you find a plan with the maximum cover at the minimum cost.
-Don’t forget how the common illnesses can affect your health insurance!
+Don’t forget how common illnesses can affect your health insurance!
 But if you are careful, the effect will not be too severe.